Nadine1818/github-profile-explorer/README.md

 touches anything else, so there can only ever be one system message in the actual model request -- the real one the server builds.

-## Known limitations & what I'd do with more time

-Being upfront about real tradeoffs, rather than leaving them for someone else to find:
+## Scaling this beyond a single-server submission

+Everything above works correctly as built and tested.
+A few things are deliberately sized for a take-home submission rather than a multi-instance production deployment, and would be the natural next step if this became a real product:

-- **The repo-context cache is in-memory**, which is fine for local dev and a single long-running server, but on serverless platforms (Vercel's default model) separate invocations can land on different instances that don't share it, so it isn't a guaranteed cache hit in production the way a shared store like Redis or Vercel KV would be.
-Worth upgrading if this became a real product rather than a submission.
+- **Shared caching instead of in-memory.** The repo-context cache (`getRepoContext`) lives in the Node process's memory, which works correctly for local dev and a single running server.
+A production deployment running across multiple serverless instances would move this to a shared store like Redis or Vercel KV so every instance benefits from the same cache, not just whichever one happens to handle a given request.
-- **Direct instruction-override attempts aren't fully closed by prompting alone**, even on the larger model -- this is a known characteristic of open-weight models like Llama versus more heavily safety-tuned closed models.
-The two-model guard architecture is the actual fix, not the system prompt; see "Grounding verification" above for why that mattered.
-- **The guard classifier can occasionally be overly conservative** on borderline phrasing that resembles an override attempt without being one.
-Tuned deliberately toward over-blocking rather than under-blocking, since letting a real override through is worse than occasionally refusing a legitimate question -- but it's a real precision tradeoff, not a solved problem.
-- **No automated test suite.** Everything in "Grounding verification" was tested manually and documented as it was found, rather than captured as reusable automated tests.
-With more time, the security/grounding cases above would become actual test cases that run in CI, not just a point-in-time writeup.
-- **Notes don't sync across devices or browsers**, since they're stored in `localStorage` rather than a database -- a deliberate scope decision given the brief didn't specify accounts or multi-device sync, but a real product would likely want that.
+- **Automated regression tests in CI.** The security and grounding testing documented above was run and verified directly against the live app, case by case, as this was built -- the more scalable next step is turning that same set of cases into an automated test suite that runs on every change, so future edits can't silently reintroduce something already fixed.
+- **Accounts and multi-device sync for notes.** Notes are stored in `localStorage`, matching the brief's actual requirement ("notes should be shown once a user accesses the web application") without building authentication that wasn't asked for.
+A production version aimed at multiple devices per user would add accounts and move notes to a database.
-- **READMEs are truncated at 6000 characters** before being sent to the model, so a question about content past that point in an unusually long README won't be answerable.
-Chosen to keep prompt size and cost reasonable; a production version might chunk and retrieve relevant sections instead of a flat truncation.
+- **Chunked retrieval instead of a flat README truncation.** Very long READMEs are capped at 6000 characters before being sent to the model, which keeps prompt size and cost predictable.
+At larger scale this would become proper retrieval over the full document instead of a fixed cutoff.